GR47BD/frontend/README.md

 | |- webpack.dev.conf.js # The development webpack configuration and is merged with the base config
 | |- webpack.prod.conf.js # The production webpack configuration and is merged with the base config
 |- dist/ # When the site is built, the built files will be added to this folder
+|- node_modules/ # Contains the modules that can be used in the code, which are excluded from the git repo
 |- resources/ # Contains all the resources for this size, like fonts, images and styling sheets
+| |- images/ # Contains all the images used in the site
 | |- scss/ # Contains the styling sheets
 | | |- stylesheet.scss # The main styling sheet
 |- src/ # Contains the source code